 The CCO is responsible for oversight of compliance and regulatory risk for CLIAI.
 The CCO has a direct reporting line and responsibility to the BRC for oversight matters.
-The reporting line of the Compliance Function changed from the Board Audit to Board Risk Committee in Q1 2019 in line with changes to wider Group reporting lines.

 Anti-Money Laundering Reporting Officer

 The CCO is also the Anti-Money Laundering Reporting Officer (MLRO) for CLIAI.
 The MLRO oversees compliance with anti-money laundering and anti-terrorist financing laws and regulations, arranges periodic awareness raising and assessments and completes reports when necessary to relevant authorities.